New York City Police Department Auxiliary Police: Training and authority

-Although volunteers, Auxiliary Police officers are city employees while on duty and may be eligible for Workers' Compensation in the event of injury while on duty.
+Although volunteers, Auxiliary Police officers are city employees while on duty and are eligible for Workers' Compensation in the event of injury while on duty.

 Auxiliary Police officers must purchase and maintain equipment at their own expense.
 Officers who work the minimum required hours per fiscal year receive an annual uniform allowance check to help pay for new and replacement equipment and uniforms.